Highpeaksdrifter’s tale about how he found Whiteface got me thinking about how I came to the mountains of New York.

 I kept coming back to the Adirondacks — usually once in the fall, and as many times as possible in winter.
 I started exploring every part of the Siamese you could access in a day-ski from the 13th Lake Trailhead.
 Eventually, I started going out overnight.

-Back in New Jersey, I had a USGS map taped to the wall in my “war room.”
+Back in the flatlands, I had a USGS map taped to the wall in my “war room.”
 I’d fantasize about every creekbed and hunter’s path in those woods.
 Within ten years, I knew that end of the Siamese pretty well.
 With a family, I don’t get out there nearly as much anymore, but I still consider it to be my neighborhood.

 I know Vermont has more snow.
 And Quebec has a longer season.
 And Utah has the lightest, fluffiest, greatest snow on earth.
 There are plenty of reasons why those places are well-loved.
 For me, the appeal in mountains of New York is the wilderness, and the freedom it affords anyone with the energy to get out there.
 I love New York.